🌎 UK's cap-and-floor plans for LDES #218

 ⚡ Blue Energy, a New York City, NY-based modular nuclear power plants developer, raised $45m in Series A funding from At One Ventures, Engine Ventures, Angular Ventures, Nucleation Capital, Propeller Ventures, and other investors.

-🧱 Paebbl, a South Holland, IL-based CO2 capture and mineralization service provider, raised $25m in Series A funding from Capnamic Ventures, 2050, Amazon Climate Pledge Fund, Aurum Impact, Goldbeck, and other investors.
+🧱 Paebbl, a Rotterdam, Netherlands-based CO2 capture and mineralization service provider, raised $25m in Series A funding from Capnamic Ventures, 2050, Amazon Climate Pledge Fund, Aurum Impact, Goldbeck, and other investors.

 🏠 Purpose Green, a Berlin, Germany-based digital twin for building efficiency service provider, raised $15m in Seed funding from Fifth Wall, Atlantic Labs, and Speedinvest.